Patika-dev-Unlu-Co-Net-Bootcamp/BarisTutakli.Week3/README.md

         }
     }
 ```
-### Mediatr Pattern(manually)
+### Extendent IServicesCollection
-I extended IServiceCollection by creating a static class and static method named **CustomMediatR** in **Services** folder.
+I extended IServiceCollection by creating a static class and static in **Services** folder.
 I added all the other required processes using the dependency injection method in ProductController.

+## CleanArch Project
+I started **CleanArch** project and created Application and API layer.